radi0sus/cshm-cc/README.md

 ## Regarding the number of trials
 The CShM calculation employs a fast optimization process using the Hungarian algorithm.
 When only a small number of random trials are performed, the result may converge to a local minimum.
-To determine the optimal number of trials, 100 runs were conducted, each with trial counts ranging from 1 to 100 (a total of 100 × 100 calculations).
+To determine the optimal number of trials, 100 runs were conducted, each with trial counts ranging from 1 to 100 (a total of 100 × 100 calculations, see [statistics.py](https://github.com/radi0sus/cshm-cc/blob/main/statistics.py)).
 The results are shown in the figure below.

 <img src='examples\Figure_1.png' width='1024' alt='CShM vs. Number of Trials' align='center'>